yogurt-foundation/yogurt-css-documentation/src/object-fit.md

 ## Object Fit

-Utility for sets how the content of a replaced element (img or video tag) should be resized.
+Utilities for sets how the content of a replaced element (img or video tag) should be resized.

 ### Class